rust-lang/rust/src/doc/rustc-dev-guide/src/stabilization_guide.md

 Find the tracking issue of the feature, and create a short stabilization report.
-Essentially this would be a brief summary of the feature plus some links to test cases showing it works as expected, along with a list of edge cases that came up and and were considered.
+Essentially this would be a brief summary of the feature plus some links to test cases showing it works as expected, along with a list of edge cases that came up and were considered.
 This is a minimal "due diligence" that we do before stabilizing.